Updated

 Serving Suggestions

 I like to serve this honey garlic chicken over a bed of rice, on top of quinoa, or with fluffy mashed potatoes.
-To add some green to our plate and a touch of crunch, I’ll make fried okra, or batch of cheesy air fried zucchini.
+To add some green to our plate and a touch of crunch, I’ll make fried okra, or a batch of roasted zucchini.
 When I want to kick things up a notch and add some spice, I like to prepare spicy cheesy broccoli.

 Can I cook the chicken frozen?
 My thighs are frozen but I want to start them.